wuqui/corpling231/pages/05 Morphology and syntax.md

 				- source word
 				- clipped form
 			- In how far do they differ semantically? (e.g. stylistic or social characteristics)
+				- tendencies
+					- clipped forms more informal
+					- used in different contexts (syntagmatic profile) without denotational difference in meaning
+					- clipped forms with more narrow scope of meaning
 		- conclusion by [[Hilpert2023Meaning]]
 			- ((646c7ffd-f579-4778-a862-f26364baf6ec))
 - # syntax